During your time at university, you will develop valuable, transferable study skills that will support your learning, testing and future career.

 Lastly, self-motivation is a constant theme at university.
 It will become apparent on a sunny Saturday afternoon when you have two essays due the following week, 5,000 words to write and then you receive a text asking if you would like to go to the beach or play football in the park.

 University life is unstructured which makes motivation important to keep yourself on track and to avoid falling into the cycle of trying to catch up each week.
 As we discussed in time management, having a good plan will help you stay focused on your goals.
 Sometimes, setting yourself up in the library away from distractions will help avoid the temptations of a sunny afternoon.
 Finally, make sure you build in time for leisure activities and reward your hard work!

-Looking for application support to receive your dream university offer?
+Looking for application support to receive your dream Oxbridge offer?

-Discover our University Premium Programmes by clicking the button below to enrol and triple your chances of success.
+Discover our Premium Oxbridge Programmes by booking a free consultation session or clicking the button below to enrol and triple your chances of success.